 Foster care is temporary care for children who are unable to live with their birth families.

 Who are the children in care?Foster children represent all ethnic groups and may be infants through teenagers.
-When brothers and sisters come into care, we try to place them together.
-Some children may have handicapping conditions and need special care.
+When siblings come into care, we try to place them together.
+Some children may have conditions that require special care.
 Teenage mothers also need homes for themselves and their children.
 Foster children, like all children, need love affection, and guidance.

 What is a home study?